dodgez/parce/README.md

 - Write the `char *` -> `regex_t` routine for the lexer.
 - Write more comprehensive tests for the lexer.
 - Gather tests into one executable for running or use `Check` for unit tests.
-- Write the bare bones parser.
 - Write the `char *` -> `Rule` _(future struct)_ routine for the parser.
-- Write comprehensive tests for the parser.
+- Write more comprehensive tests for the parser.